ghc-proposals/ghc-proposals/proposals/0000-implicit-import.rst

 using fully qualified names without adding imports.
 However this requires using a fat prelude to export a curated list of modules, while ImplicitQualifiedImport enables using any module without relying on such fat prelude.

+Imports may be stored in a special ``Mod.imports`` as described in `this comment <https://github.com/ghc-proposals/ghc-proposals/pull/500#issuecomment-1101972865>`_.
+However such listing still need to be maintained, and the proposal may be implemented independently.

+The extension may work only for modules outside the current package.
+The advantage of that would be that implicit imports wouldn't affect the dependency analysis and the implementation is much simpler.
+The (admittedly major) disadvantage is that specifying the semantics requires talking about packages, which otherwise are not part of the Haskell standard.

-This feature is enabled by default in some languages such as OCaml, Rust and Java.
+The propose change is enabled by default in some languages such as OCaml, Rust, Elixir and Java.

 Unresolved Questions
 --------------------